I love a derby day. It’s the peak experience of watching English soccer.

 Hurrah!
 We’ve scored a goal.

-It was clear immediately that Norwich were the better side — which you would expect considering their recent fortunes.
-Ipswich hasn’t won this derby since 2008, and Norwich were just in the Premier League last season.
+It was clear immediately that Norwich were the better side.
+Ipswich hadn’t won this derby since 2008, and Norwich were just in the Premier League last season.
 With a win today they would still have hopes for promotion back to it.
 With a loss, several fans assured me, their manager would be under pressure — not that English fans are all-or-nothing, of course.

 In the 15th minute, the Norwich fans stood and started applauding — a fairly common thing done to honor a person who has passed away.
 But no one around me knew why we were clapping.
 Soon the word came around, though; we were “honoring” the 15 years Ipswich has spent in the Championship!